sharongorman/scala-adventures/README.md

 # scala-adventures

-The master branch contains a series of exercises: com.rea.error.ErrorExercises
+In general you should complete the exercises in the master branch.
+There is a solution branch with  ... guess what...

+Choose your adventure below

+##Adventure 1 : Handling Errors with Monads
+The aim is:
+1. Gain practice/confidence in handling errors.
+2. Gain practice weilding monads (all the exercises can be solved using generic monad or applicative functor methods!).

+Complete the exercises in: com.rea.error.ErrorExercises

 There are a series of tests that you need to make pass in ErrorExercisesSpec.
 Run them with `./sbt test`

-Answers are in the solutions branch.

-## Using scalaz disjunction to handle errors
+### Using scalaz disjunction to handle errors

 We can represent the result of a function that may give us an error as "either an error or a result".
 We choose to use the scalaz "Disjunction" class to hold this result type.